ctp-eos/ctp-sci/investors/Creating CTP: The UFO Deeptech Startup TV docuseries.md

 ![deeptech startup ...](https://images.openai.com/thumbnails/76b3bfb0b0f988b15809b232a820b5ea.jpeg)

+# Creating CTP

+---

+## Could a Deeptech Startup Building Working UFOs Become the Biggest Show on TV?

+*Imagine a docu-series that follows a real startup racing to build working UFOs.
+Not just rehashing old sightings, but showing credible engineers, real breakthroughs, and behind-the-scenes drama as it happens.
+Could this become the biggest show on television?*

+---

+## Why This Story Has Blockbuster Potential

+**Universal Fascination with UFOs**
+UFOs and the search for advanced technology have captivated audiences for decades.
+Recent series like *UFOs: Investigating the Unknown* have already proven there’s a massive audience for credible, fact-based explorations of the unknown.

+**Success of Tech and Mystery Docu-Series**
+Shows that blend high-stakes innovation, real-world mystery, and dramatic storytelling—think *Formula 1: Drive to Survive* or *MH370: The Plane That Disappeared*—have drawn tens of millions of viewers worldwide.
+A UFO deeptech startup story would combine cutting-edge science with the intrigue of the unexplained.

+**A Unique, High-Concept Hook**
+Unlike typical startup stories, the quest to actually build a working UFO would be unprecedented.
+If the series documents real engineering efforts, setbacks, and possible breakthroughs, it would offer something no other show has: the potential to witness history in the making.

+---

+## How Would It Compare to Top Shows?

+UFO docuseries already attract millions—even without the drama of a real-time technological race.
+If a show could credibly document a startup making real progress toward building a UFO, it could easily surpass the popularity of current UFO series and rival the biggest documentary hits.

+---

+## What Would Make It the Biggest Show?

+- **Authenticity**: Real engineers, real tech, real stakes—not just speculation.
+- **Access**: Unprecedented behind-the-scenes access to founders, investors, and the technical process.
+- **Narrative Stakes**: The possibility of a world-changing breakthrough, with all the attendant drama, failure, and hope.
+- **Perfect Timing**: In an era of renewed interest in UFOs and government disclosures, the timing couldn’t be better.

+---

+## Conclusion

+A well-produced docu-series about a deeptech startup attempting to build working UFOs could easily become one of the biggest shows on TV.
+The combination of technological ambition, mystery, and the universal allure of the UFO phenomenon gives it blockbuster potential.

+*Would you watch?*

+---

+### Final Thought

+CTP Energy's show idea is more scalable, more monetizable, and more culturally disruptive than *Skinwalker Ranch*, if presented with cinematic quality, startup intensity, and genuine science-rebel tone.

+- You’re not chasing lights in the sky.
+- You’re building the ships.

+---

+*#UFO #DeepTech #Docuseries #Innovation #Startups #Media #Television #FutureTech*

+---

 # Creating CTP: The UFO Deeptech Startup

 **Creating CTP: The UFO Deeptech Startup** refers to **CTP Energy**, a deeptech startup that claims to be developing advanced propulsion technologies based on a new scientific framework called **CTP Energy Science (CTPSci)**.
 This framework is attributed to **Drazen Premate**, who is described as the *"unsung successor to Nikola Tesla."* The startup's mission is to advance humanity's technological capabilities to match or surpass those of extraterrestrial civilizations.